Azure/commercial-marketplace-data-offer-accelerator/docs/README.md

-Documentation, incuding installation instructions and examples, may be found in [the root README.md](../README.md) of this repository.
+Documentation, including installation instructions and examples, may be found in [the root README.md](../README.md) of this repository.